 Kannada Fiction Books and Poetry

-As a Classical Language of India, Kannada has a rich literary history that stretches from the ninth-century Kavirajamarga through to modern day.
+As a Classical Language of India, Kannada has a rich literary history that stretches from the ninth-century Kavirajamarga through to the modern day.
 But while there are numerous classic poems that are worth reading, you’ll probably find it easiest to begin with something more modern.

 Ready for something designed for adults?
 Masti Venkatesha Iyengar was a prolific short story writer and often referred to as “Kannada’s Treasure.”
 Alternatively, try K.P.
 Poornachandra Tejaswi, an award-winning poet, short story, and non-fiction writer.